 - Tax returns.
 Consider holding on to a copy of your tax return, as filed, indefinitely.
 That way, you can prove to the IRS that you actually filed.
 At the very least, hang on to them for at least six years after they are due or filed, whichever is later.
 If you file electronically, you can safely keep a copy of your return without collecting unwanted paper.

 - Stocks and bonds.
 To report taxable events involving stocks and bonds, retain detailed records of purchases and sales.
 These records should include dates, quantities, prices, dividend reinvestments, and investment expenses, such as broker fees.
-You should hold on to these records for as long as you own the investments, plus the three year statute of limitations for the relevant tax returns.
+You should hold on to these records for as long as you own the investments, plus the three-year statute of limitations for the relevant tax returns.

 - Traditional and Roth IRAs.
 The IRS requires you to keep copies of Forms 8606, 5498, and 1099-R until all the money is withdrawn from your IRA accounts.
 It’s a good idea to hold on to all IRA records pertaining to contributions and withdrawals for Roth IRAs, in case you’re ever questioned.
-If an account is closed, treat IRA records the same as you would records for stocks and bonds.
+If an account is closed, treat IRA records the same as you would record for stocks and bonds.
 Be careful not to dispose of any ownership documentation until the statute of limitations expires.

 Tax Document Retention Guidelines for Businesses